preston-thomas/nfl_advanced_statistics/README.md

 # Python NFL Statistics Machine Learning Project

-This will hone my machine learning skills, while exploring one of my greatest passions in life - NFL football and advanced metrics.
+This will hone my machine-learning skills while exploring some of my greatest passions in life - NFL football, fantasy football, and advanced metrics.

 More coming soon...